-- (a) Race 1 eliminating the last 8 athletes
+- A. Race 1 eliminating the last 8 athletes

-- (b) Race 2 eliminating the last 6 athletes
+- B. Race 2 eliminating the last 8 athletes

-- (c) Race 3 (FINAL) 6 remaining athletes
+- C. Race 3 (FINAL) 8 remaining athletes

-Note 1: In some circumstances it may be possible to have greater or less than 20 competitors in the first race of an Eliminator final.
-However, the second elimination race is to start with 12 competitors.
+Note: In some circumstances it may be possible to have greater or less than 24 competitors in the first race of an Eliminator final.
+If this occurs the organiser or referee shall advise the elimination numbers in each round prior to the conduct of the first eliminator race.